dokimadzo/react-prep/2-Basics/README.md

 ## Flexbox (30min)

-As you were building out the cat app, you may have notcied the lack of styling.
+As you were building out the cat app, you may have noticed the lack of styling.
 There are many ways to add styling to a web page, however the most relevant to us is flex box.
-Knowing this will become more and more important as you get into styling your web pages more, but for now, have a go at this game and tuck the info at the back of your mind.
+Knowing this will become more important as you get into styling your web pages more, but for now, have a go at this game and tuck the info at the back of your mind.

 > [Flex Box Froggy](https://flexboxfroggy.com/)